Proposed Bylaws for the African Seismological Commission (AfSC)

 Article I. Purpose of the commission

-The AfSC mission is to promote the science of Seismology within the scientific community of the African countries, by promoting research studies, to extend and enhance scientific co-operation and to train young scientists.
+The AfSC mission is to promote the Seismology within the scientific community of the African countries, by promoting research studies, to extend and enhance scientific co-operation and to train young scientists.

 The following objectives are of particular interest: